Most Active Speaker

 I believe in collaborative software design where *‘every voice shapes the software’*.
 Leveraging a domain-driven design approach with Team Topologies, I facilitate clearer communication between stakeholders and software creators by collaborative modelling and deep democracy, decoding complexities, resolving conflicts and ensuring software remains agile to business demands.

-As an independent software consultant and trainer, I specialize in technical leadership, software architecture, and sociotechnical system design.
-I work with organizations and teams to design and build software architectures that are both sustainable and resilient.
+As an independent software consultant and trainer, I specialise in technical leadership, software architecture, and sociotechnical system design.
+I work with organisations and teams to design and build sustainable and resilient software architecture.

 Area of Expertise